 We selected four players from the u20 cohort of 2013 in order to follow their progress in a similar manner as applied to their predecessors of 2012.
 One player was selected from each province.
-All the players selected from 2013 were backs, who had started at centre for the Irish u20 team, for two reasons.
-Firstly, the 2013 backs caught my eye more than the forwards from that year and, secondly, with D’Arcy and O’Driscoll each moving close to retirement, the starting centre berths at national level would soon become far less competitive after many years.
+All the players selected from 2013 were backs who had started at centre for the Irish u20 team, for two reasons.
+Firstly, the 2013 backs caught my eye more than the forwards from that year and, secondly, with D’Arcy and O’Driscoll each moving closer to retirement, the starting centre berths at national level would soon become far less competitive after many years.

-We started the 5 Up Series two years ago.
+We started the 5 Up Series nearly five years ago.
 We were interested to see how aspiring professional players developed and what factors affected their progress.
 Five players were chosen: one from each of the provinces and a second, from Leinster, who would have another season at underage level the following year.
 Continue reading

 One of the most remarkable examples of humanity was born in Corsica in 1769, supported the French Revolution and the formation of the Republic with its ideals of Liberty, Equality and Fraternity.
 Napoleon Bonaparte was a rare combination of will, intellect and physical vigour who reorganised France itself to supply the men and money needed for great wars.
 Le Petit Caporal ruled France as Emperor for ten years from 1804 and was briefly reinstalled in 1815 before being deposed again.
 Continue reading

 The news that Glasgow Warriors have released their Scottish test-capped second row Kieran Low on a loan deal to Saracens probably didn’t break the internet in the same manner as just about everything else is said to do so these days, but it nevertheless impacted tangentially on something that The Mole had been thinking about over the last few months.
 Continue reading